 These days it is incredibly hard to focus on anything because there is so much noise.
 Work on something with dedication for three months, then evaluate: are you getting the results you are after?
 If yes, keep going; if not, tweak until you do. – Ariane Cap, Bass Instructor

-In this awesome interview with bass guitar instructor Ariane Cap, you will learn how classical music combined with psychology can create the perfect bass study routines and guarantees for some awesome bass chops.
+In this awesome interview with YouTube bass guitar instructor Ariane Cap, you will learn how classical music combined with psychology can create the perfect bass study routines and guarantees for some awesome bass chops.
+Don’t forget to check out her awesome YouTube channel for lessons and play troughs.

 How would you introduce yourself?